jaredballou/insurgency-sourcemod/README.md

 #### CVAR List
  * "sm_suicidebomb_" "" //
  * "sm_suicidebomb_enabled" "0" //sets whether suicide bombs are enabled
+ * "sm_suicidebomb_spawn_delay" "30" //Do not detonate if player has been alive less than this many seconds
  * "sm_suicidebomb_explode_armed" "0" //Explode when killed if C4 or IED is in hand
  * "sm_suicidebomb_death_chance" "0.1" //Chance as a fraction of 1 that a bomber will explode when killed
  * "sm_suicidebomb_bots_only" "1" //Only apply suicide bomber code to bots